Skip to content

 • Are the spouse or registered domestic partner of an active-duty service member of the United States armed forces.

-• Are veterans with a 70% service-connected disability rating or higher.
+• Are a veteran with a 70% service-connected disability rating or higher.

 Exception: Veterans with a 70% service-connected disability rating or higher will receive a permanent exemption.